oracle-livelabs/goldengate/goldengate-microservices23ai/transactions/transactions.md

     </copy>
     ```
-6. Enter the following into the Worksheet, and then click **Run Statement**.
-This statement selects all records to verify the updates made in the statements above.
+6. Run the following script to select all records to verify the updates made in the statements above, and then click **Run Statement**.

     ```
     <copy>